Derbyshire Dales District Council

 Privacy notice review

-This Privacy Notice will be kept under regular review to ensure that it is fit for purpose.
+This Privacy Notice was updated July 2021 and will be kept under regular review to ensure that it is fit for purpose.

 Other sources of advice and guidance